cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

 --------------------
 The ``StreamConversionWorkflow`` will run automatically every five minutes based on its schedule.
-To give it some data, you can use a provided script to send events to the stream, for example, to send 10000 events at a rate of roughly two per second:
+To give it some data, you can use a provided script to send events to the stream, for example, to send 10000 events at a rate of roughly two per second (one per second in the case of Windows):

 .. tabbed-parsed-literal::

+  ..
+Linux

   $ examples/StreamConversion/bin/send-events.sh --events 10000 --delay 0.5

+  ..
+Windows

+  > examples\StreamConversion\bin\send-events.bat 10000 1

 You can now wait for the workflow to run, after which you can query the partitions in the *converted* dataset: